 Artist: Amy Redmond

-Designed, typeset & letterpress printed by Amy E. Redmond on gummed paper using a Colt’s Armory platen press.
+Designed, typeset & letterpress printed by Amy E. Redmond in 2 passes on a Colt’s Armory platen press.

 Amada Press is the private letterpress studio of Seattle visual artist and designer Amy Redmond.
 The main focus of her work is on handset typography using metal and wood type.
 Amy offers letterpress classes for beginning and advanced students through Partners in Print and teaches typography at the School of Visual Concepts.
 Her professional design work can be viewed on AmyRedmond.com.